slist/devil/README.md

-# Carbon Black Container devil image
+# Container devil image

 ## Introduction

-In order to test all the great features of Carbon Black Container, you need to put on the hat of a bad and malicious developer for a few minutes.
+In order to test all the great features of Container scanners, you need to put on the hat of a bad and malicious developer for a few minutes.
 With this little piece of code, you will create a malicious container image that is *not* dangerous, but will perform some malicious actions:

 * run a fake Linux malware: cctest.